We take our role as a trusted community leader very seriously. You can count on our high standards of accountability.

 Our operating budget and community investments are reviewed and approved by several volunteer communities, including our board of directors

-The independent CPA firm of Warren Averett conducts an annual audit of United Way of Central Alabama, Inc., and Subsidiary and Affiliate.
-The 2012 audit was completed in August 2013.
-Warren Averett reported that our financial statements fairly and accurately present the financial position of United Way of Central Alabama, Inc., and Subsidiary and Affiliate.
+The independent CPA firm of Warren Averett conducts an annual audit of United Way of Central Alabama, Inc., and Subsidiaries and Affiliate.
+The 2018 audit was completed in August 2019.
+Warren Averett reported that our financial statements fairly and accurately present the financial position of United Way of Central Alabama, Inc., and Subsidiaries and Affiliate.

-Also in accordance with OMB Circular A-133, we will examine, on a test basis, evidence about United Way of Central Alabama, Inc., and Subsidiary and Affiliate’s compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement applicable to each of its major federal programs for the purpose of expressing an opinion on United Way of Central Alabama, Inc., and Subsidiary and Affiliate’s compliance with those requirements.
-While our audit will provide a reasonable basis for our opinion, it will not provide a legal determination on United Way of Central Alabama, Inc., and Subsidiary and Affiliate’s compliance with those requirements.
+Also in accordance with OMB Uniform Guidance, we will examine, on a test basis, evidence about United Way of Central Alabama, Inc., and Subsidiaries and Affiliate’s compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Uniform Guidance applicable to each of its major federal programs for the purpose of expressing an opinion on United Way of Central Alabama, Inc., and Subsidiaries and Affiliate’s compliance with those requirements.
+While our audit will provide a reasonable basis for our opinion, it will not provide a legal determination on United Way of Central Alabama, Inc., and Subsidiaries and Affiliate’s compliance with those requirements.

-The first Service Organization Control (SOC) report confirmed applicable trust services criteria were met with no corrective action required.
-SOC 2 reports focus on controls at a service organization relevant to the following principles: Security, Availiability, Processing Integrity, Confidentiality and Privacy.
+The Service Organization Control (SOC) report confirmed applicable trust services criteria were met with no corrective action required.
+SOC Type II reports focus on controls at a service organization relevant to the following principles: Security, Availability, Processing Integrity, Confidentiality and Privacy.
 For questions regarding the SOC report or to obtain a copy, please contact our Information Systems Department by emailing us here.

-The annual audit, which includes the OMB Circular A-133 Compliance Supplement and the SOC report, are reviewed by the volunteer Audit Committee and also approved by the board of directors.
+The annual audit, which includes the Single Audit, and the SOC report are reviewed by the volunteer Audit Committee and also approved by the board of directors.

 Our organization also follows the American Institute of Certified Public Accountants’ (AICPA) Audit and Accounting Guide for Non-Profit Organizations to ensure financial statements conform with Generally Accepted Accounting Principles (GAAP).
-Also adhere to US Office of Management and Budget (OMB) Circular A-133 and Government Auditing Standards (GAS) and in accordance with Statement on Standards for Attestation Engagements (SSAE) No. 16, Reporting on Controls at a Service Organization.
+Also adhere to US Office of Management and Budget (OMB) Circular A-133 and Government Auditing Standards (GAS) and in accordance with Statement on Standards for Attestation Engagements (SSAE) 18: Concepts Common to all attestation engagements.”